aneeqaf/Quantum-Simulation/QuantumSim/python_scripts/README.md

 **Optional options**

 * **--max_procs** : same as the value set in dist_sim.py.
 (Must be set if running trial batches)
+* **--binary_vectors_only** : this is a flag.
+Use it when the final amplitude vector of a batch is in binary format instead of the ASCII format.
+The default is set to false.
+The script passes the flag to the add_amps.py script.
+* **--not_final_amps** : this is a flag.
+Use it when the amplitude vector that is produced by adding all the amplitude vectors in the specified directory is not the final amplitude vector.
+This flag is passed to the add_amps.py script.

 ##### Example runs: